locustio/locust/docs/quickstart.rst

     If your response times are *not* increasing then add even more users until you find the service's breaking point, or celebrate that your service is already performant enough for your expected load.

-    If you need some help digging into server side problems, or you're having trouble generating enough load to saturate your system, take a look at the `Locust FAQ  <https://github.com/locustio/locust/wiki/FAQ#increase-my-request-raterps>`_.
+    If you need some help digging into server side problems, or you're having trouble generating enough load to saturate your system, take a look at the :ref:`increaserr`.

 Direct command line usage / headless
 ====================================